louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 Organoids possess the unique capacity to better model and investigate human development, organogenesis, and disease at an unprecedented scale and with greater precision compared to existing platforms.
 However, in the contexts of organogenesis and disease modeling, until now, human heart organoids have only been used to model developmental perturbations in diabetes-induced cardiomyopathy during pregnancy, gene knockout studies, and developmental cryoinjuries.
 Therefore, while heart organoids show promise towards unraveling unanswered questions surrounding cardiogenesis and pathology, critical areas such as investigating developmental drug toxicity and broader morphological perturbations in cardiac pathologies remain ripe for discovery.

 We sought to investigate the effects of ondansetron during human heart organoid development (Fig. 8).
 Ondansetron is a 5-HT 3 receptor antagonist and antiemetic used for treating nausea and vomiting.
 Despite the lack of safety studies during pregnancy, ondansetron (also known as Zofran) is also the most common prescription medication for preventing nausea and vomiting during pregnancy, with up to 25% of pregnant women taking it off-label during this period.
-Ondansetron has been epidemiologically linked to congenital heart defects (particularly ventricular septal defects) and orofacial defects,, although consensus in the field is divided.
-While the electrophysiological effects of ondansetron have been studied in vivo using animal models, and on cardiomyocytes in vitro,, well-designed studies to thoroughly and directly investigate its safety as it relates to the development of the human heart are lacking.
+Ondansetron has been epidemiologically linked to congenital heart defects (particularly ventricular septal defects) and orofacial defects, although consensus in the field is divided.
+While the electrophysiological effects of ondansetron have been studied in vivo using animal models, and on cardiomyocytes in vitro, well-designed studies to thoroughly and directly investigate its safety as it relates to the development of the human heart are lacking.
 We used clinical data on ondansetron dosing strategies to determine relevant concentrations for heart organoid studies.
-We applied ondansetron at three different concentrations to heart organoids from day 9 until day 30 in the EMM2/1 strategy and noticed stark differences in beating behavior and gross morphology at day 30, with organoids in the 10 μM and 100 μM conditions exhibiting a marked decrease in beating frequency (Supplementary Movies 17 – 20).
-Due to ondansetron’s chemistry as a 5-HT 3 receptor antagonist, the electrophysiological effects in this respect were expected.
+We applied ondansetron at three different concentrations to heart organoids from day 9 until day 30 in the EMM2/1 strategy and noticed stark differences in beating behavior and gross morphology at day 30, with organoids in the 10 μM and 100 μM conditions exhibiting a marked decrease in beating frequency (Supplementary Movies 17–20).
+Due to ondansetron's chemistry as a 5-HT 3 receptor antagonist, the electrophysiological effects in this respect were expected.
 We then assessed organoid morphology for atrial and ventricular cells, using MYL7 and MYL2 markers respectively (Fig. 8a), at day 30.
 A clear dose-dependent reduction in MYL2 + ventricular cells was found when ondansetron was applied (Fig. 8a).
 We quantified these results and showed that MYL2 + area decreased to 0.55-fold and 0.18-fold in organoids in the 10 μM and 100 μM conditions, respectively, relative to Untreated organoids (Fig. 8b), while MYL7 + area remained unchanged across all conditions (Fig. 8c).
 Furthermore, organoids in the 100 μM condition also appeared to be structurally less organized with less defined chamber walls and loose chamber separation compared to Untreated.
 To support these results, we performed qRT-PCR on organoids in all conditions and show that MYL2 expression decreased to 0.58-fold and 0.40-fold in the 10 and 100 μM conditions, respectively, relative to Untreated (Fig. 8d).
 Together, these data suggest that ondansetron perturbs critical steps of ventricular heart development reminiscent of clinical phenotypes epidemiologically associated with its use, namely, ventricular septal defects.

 ---